jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 tags: engineering
 ---

 In case you don’t already know, I like Netlify.
-And I [build](https://blog.jim-nielsen.com/2019/trigger-build-in-netlify-from-aws-iot-button/) [on](https://blog.jim-nielsen.com/2018/bookmarklet-deploys-with-netlify/) [it](https://blog.jim-nielsen.com/2018/netlibox-my-guest-post-on-netlify/) quite a bit.
+And I [build on it](https://blog.jim-nielsen.com/2019/trigger-build-in-netlify-from-aws-iot-button/) [quite](https://blog.jim-nielsen.com/2018/bookmarklet-deploys-with-netlify/) [a lot](https://blog.jim-nielsen.com/2018/netlibox-my-guest-post-on-netlify/).

 A while back, I was scrolling through my twitter feed and saw [this tweet from Phil Hawksworth](https://twitter.com/philhawksworth/status/1107646222582587392):